 - If you’re selling your home, the appraisal will help you determine a stronger listing price (in conjunction with the FMV).

-- If you plan to refinance, the appraised value of your home tells you how much equity you have — which you can take out in cash to make larger purchases.
+- If you plan to refinance, the appraised value of your home tells you how much equity you have.
+When you refinance, you may be able to borrow some of your home equity by increasing your loan amount and use those funds for large purchases or home improvement.

 Which type of home value reflects the true value of your home?